Best Pistol Red Dot Sights 2026: Top 10 Ranked (Holosun, Trijicon, Aimpoint) header image

 • -Higher price ($389-$599)

-Best for: Daily carry, duty, defensive use
+Best for: Daily carry, duty, home defense

 Verdict: For a gun you carry daily for self-defense, enclosed emitter is worth the premium.
 Lint from pocket carry, sweat, and real-world contaminants can and do block open emitters at the worst possible time.
 The Holosun 509T ($439) and EPS Carry ($389) offer enclosed emitter reliability without Aimpoint ACRO pricing ($599).
+For help picking the right carry pistol to mount an optic on, check our best concealed carry pistols guide.

 Battery Life Comparison